sansets/CardListItem/README.md

 | contentShortDescription | Get or set contentShortDescriptionTextView text value.
 Maximum of two lines of text |
 | timestampt | Get or set timestamptTextView text value |

-## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details